pitt-sportsscience/open-source/README.md

 ### Basic information

-This is the official `open-source repository` of the University of Pittsburgh Sports Science department, where we will upload our Pitt Sports Science Monthly, release open-source ShinyApps and corresponding scripts, or any other sports-science-related content.
+This is the official `open-source repository` of the University of Pittsburgh Sports Science department, where we will upload our Pitt Sports Science Monthly, release ShinyApps and the correspoding scripts, or any other sports-science-related content.

 ### Directory
 The repository is structured by version, year and topic.